pe712/PSC/docs/docs/node/switcher.md

-# Content
+# switcher.py

-This file is supposed to contain only one line :
+The file `switcher.py` is supposed to contain only one line :
 ```py
 SIMULATION = True
 ```